thkitapci/Inference_of_TF_regulatory_networks/README.md

 # analysis after patser

-A)  count the numbers of binding sites for each gene in 10 and 5 % tail of score distribution with each TF motif (PWM) of interest -consider as number of binding sites
+A)  count the numbers of binding sites for each gene in 10 and 5 % tail of score distribution with each TF motif (PWM) of interest ----output file contains the number of binding sites for each gene with TF of interest

                                      `count.pl`